canbula/PythonProgramming/README.md

 In the root folder there is a LectureNotes.pdf file, which is updated weekly after every lecture.
 At the end of the every chapter, you will also find a Problem Set.

+# Coding Homeworks
+You can find some coding homeworks in the WeekXX folders, which you should complete in your own forked repository and send a pull request to the original repository.

 # Additional Resources
 Books...